SwingGuy1024/DogTags/README.md

     }
 The reflection happens when the static DogTag.Factory instance is constructed.
 Since this is required to be a static field, this will only happen once for each class.
 (Failure to declare the factory static will result in a runtime exception when the class loads.)
-Each instance of MyClass gets its own DogTag instance.
+Each instance of MyClass uses its own DogTag instance.

 ### Reflect On First Instantiation